Finite element method: Comparison to the finite difference method

-Generally, FEM is the method of choice in all types of analysis in structural mechanics (i.e. solving for deformation and stresses in solid bodies or dynamics of structures) while computational fluid dynamics (CFD) tend to use FDM or other methods like finite volume method (FVM).
-CFD problems usually require discretization of the problem into a large number of cells/gridpoints (millions and more), therefore the cost of the solution favors simpler, lower-order approximation within each cell.
-This is especially true for 'external flow' problems, like airflow around the car or airplane, or weather simulation.
+Generally, FEM is the method of choice in all types of analysis in structural mechanics (i.e., solving for deformation and stresses in solid bodies or dynamics of structures).
+In contrast, computational fluid dynamics (CFD) tend to use FDM or other methods like finite volume method (FVM).
+CFD problems usually require discretization of the problem into a large number of cells/gridpoints (millions and more).
+Therefore the cost of the solution favors simpler, lower-order approximation within each cell.
+This is especially true for 'external flow' problems, like airflow around the car, airplane, or weather simulation.